xtreme-mc/pyOS/README.md

 # PyOS : Python Operating System

 PyOS is a simple project made with Python 3 and jupyter notebooks.
-It includes some utilities with GUI that may be used for various tasks.
+It includes some services with GUI that may be used for various tasks.

 <p align="center">
     <img alt="Static Badge" src="https://img.shields.io/badge/Python-OS-orange">